Monroe Doctrine: International response

-Because the U.S. lacked both a credible navy and army at the time, the doctrine was largely disregarded internationally.
-Prince Metternich of Austria was angered by the statement, and wrote privately that the doctrine was a "new act of revolt" by the U.S. that would grant "new strength to the apostles of sedition and reanimate the courage of every conspirator."
+Because the United States lacked both a credible navy and army at the time, the doctrine was largely disregarded internationally.
+Prince Klemens von Metternich of Austria was angered by the statement, and wrote privately that the doctrine was a "new act of revolt" by the U.S. that would grant "new strength to the apostles of sedition and reanimate the courage of every conspirator."

-The doctrine, however, met with tacit British approval.
-They enforced it tactically as part of the wider Pax Britannica, which included enforcement of the neutrality of the seas.
-This was in line with the developing British policy of laissez-faire free trade against mercantilism.
-Fast-growing British industry sought markets for its manufactured goods, and, if the newly independent Latin American states became Spanish colonies again, British access to these markets would be cut off by Spanish mercantilist policy.
+The doctrine, however, met with tacit approval from Britain, which enforced it tactically as part of the wider Pax Britannica, which included enforcing the freedom of the seas.
+This was in line with the developing British policy of supporting laissez-faire free trade and opposing mercantilism.
+Britain's fast-growing industries sought markets for their manufactured goods, and, if the newly independent Latin American states became Spanish colonies again, British access to these markets would be cut off by Spanish mercantilist policies.

 Latin American reaction

 The reaction in Latin America to the Monroe Doctrine was generally favorable but on some occasions suspicious.
 John A. Crow, author of The Epic of Latin America, states, "Simón Bolívar himself, still in the midst of his last campaign against the Spaniards, Santander in Colombia, Rivadavia in Argentina, Victoria in Mexico—leaders of the emancipation movement everywhere—received Monroe's words with sincerest gratitude".
 Crow argues that the leaders of Latin America were realists.
-They knew that the president of the United States wielded very little power at the time, particularly without the backing of the British forces, and figured that the Monroe Doctrine was unenforceable if the United States stood alone against the Holy Alliance.
-While they appreciated and praised their support in the north, they knew that the future of their independence was in the hands of the British and their powerful navy.
+They knew that the president of the United States wielded very little power at the time, particularly without an alliance with Britain, and figured that the Monroe Doctrine was unenforceable if the U.S. stood alone against the Holy Alliance.

+While Latin Americans appreciated and praised their support in the north, they knew that the future of their independence was in the hands of the British and their powerful navy.
 In 1826, Bolivar called upon his Congress of Panama to host the first "Pan-American" meeting.
 In the eyes of Bolivar and his men, the Monroe Doctrine was to become nothing more than a tool of national policy.
 According to Crow, "It was not meant to be, and was never intended to be a charter for concerted hemispheric action".
 At the same time, some people questioned the intentions behind the Monroe Doctrine.
 Diego Portales, a Chilean businessman and minister, wrote to a friend: "But we have to be very careful: for the Americans of the north [from the United States], the only Americans are themselves".